tkem/jquery-timeout/README.md

 Create a Deferred object that will be resolved after the specified `delay` in milliseconds.
 When the Deferred is resolved, any doneCallbacks are called with optional arguments `args`.
+The returned `Timeout` object extends the Deferred's Promise object with the addional methods `clear()` and `clearWith()`, for rejecting the Deferred before the delay has elapsed.

 ### jQuery.timeoutWith( delay, context [, args ] )

 Create a Deferred object that will be resolved after the specified `delay` in milliseconds.
 When the Deferred is resolved, any doneCallbacks are called with the given `context` as the `this` object, and the optional array `args` as arguments.
+The returned `Timeout` object extends the Deferred's Promise object with the addional methods `clear()` and `clearWith()`, for rejecting the Deferred before the delay has elapsed.

 ### timeout.clear( [ args... ] )

-Clear a pending timeout by immediately rejecting the corresponding Deferred object.
+Clear a pending Promise object returned by `jQuery.timeout()` or `jQuery.timeoutWith()` by immediately rejecting the corresponding Deferred object.
 When the Deferred is rejected, any failCallbacks are called with optional arguments `args`.

 ### timeout.clearWith( context [, args ] )

-Clear a pending timeout by immediately rejecting the corresponding Deferred object.
+Clear a pending Promise object returned by `jQuery.timeout()` or `jQuery.timeoutWith()` by immediately rejecting the corresponding Deferred object.
 When the Deferred is rejected, any failCallbacks are called with the given `context` as the `this` object, and the optional array `args` as arguments.